Learning functions varying along a central subspace: Introduction

 We use lowercase bold letters and capital letters to denote vectors and matrices respectively. $\|\bx\|$ is the Euclidean norm of the vector $\bx$ and $\|A\|$ is the spectral norm of the matrix $A$.
 For two square matrices $A$ and $B$ of the same size, $A\preceq B$ means $B-A$ is positive semi-definite.
 We use $\NN_0$ to denote nonnegative integers.
 For a function $g$, $\supp(g)$ denotes the support of $g$.
-For $x\in \RR$, $\lfloor x\rfloor$ denotes the largest integer that is no larger than $x$.
-Throughout the paper, we use $\calS_{\Phi}$ and $\calS^\perp_{\Phi}$ to denote the active subspace and its orthogonal complement, respectively.
+For $x\in \RR$, $\lfloor x\rfloor$ denotes the largest integer that is less than or equal to $x$ and $\lceil x\rceil$ denotes the smallest integer that is greater than or equal to $x$.
+Throughout the paper, we use $\calS_{\Phi}$ and $\calS^\perp_{\Phi}$ to denote the central subspace and its orthogonal complement, respectively.